Lhskillz/Consumer-Complaints-Analysis/README.md

 ---
 ### Key Insights

 **-i.
-Complaint Volume**
-A total of 62.52K customer complaints were recorded in the dataset.
+Complaint Volume**: A total of 62.52K customer complaints were recorded in the dataset.

 **-ii.
-Most Affected Product**
-The Checking or Savings Account category recorded the highest number of complaints, with approximately 24.81K complaints, followed by Credit Card or Prepaid Card complaints.
+Most Affected Product**: The Checking or Savings Account category recorded the highest number of complaints, with approximately 24.81K complaints, followed by Credit Card or Prepaid Card complaints.

 **-iii.
-Timely Response Performance**
-Companies maintained a strong customer service performance with a 93.77% timely response rate, showing that most complaints were resolved within the expected timeframe.
+Timely Response Performance**: Companies maintained a strong customer service performance with a 93.77% timely response rate, showing that most complaints were resolved within the expected timeframe.

 **-iv.
-Complaint Trends**
-Customer complaints increased steadily from 2017 and reached their peak around 2022 before declining slightly in 2023.
+Complaint Trends**: Customer complaints increased steadily from 2017 and reached their peak around 2022 before declining slightly in 2023.

 **-v.
-Common Customer Issues**
-The most reported issue by customers was managing an Account, followed by Incorrect Information on Reports and Problems with Purchases.
+Common Customer Issues**: The most reported issue by customers was managing an Account, followed by Incorrect Information on Reports and Problems with Purchases.

 **-vi.
-Complaint Submission Channels**
-Most complaints were submitted through the web channel, indicating that customers prefer digital communication channels over phone calls or emails.
+Complaint Submission Channels**: Most complaints were submitted through the web channel, indicating that customers prefer digital communication channels over phone calls or emails.

 **-vii.
-Geographic Distribution**
-California recorded the highest number of complaints, followed by Florida, Texas, and New York.
+Geographic Distribution**: California recorded the highest number of complaints, followed by Florida, Texas, and New York.

 **-viii.
-Company Response Types**
-Most complaints were resolved through explanations provided by companies, while fewer complaints resulted in monetary or non-monetary relief.
+Company Response Types**: Most complaints were resolved through explanations provided by companies, while fewer complaints resulted in monetary or non-monetary relief.

 ---
 ## Recommendations
 ---
-**1. High Complaint Volume in Checking or Savings Accounts** **-Insight**: The Checking or Savings Account category recorded the highest number of customer complaints, with approximately 24.81K complaints.
+**1. High Complaint Volume in Checking or Savings Accounts**

+**-Insight**: The Checking or Savings Account category recorded the highest number of customer complaints, with approximately 24.81K complaints.

 **-Recommendation**: Conduct a detailed review of customer pain points related to checking and savings accounts, improve account management processes, and strengthen customer support for these products.

 **-Stakeholder**: Product Managers, Customer Service Team, Operations Team

-**2. High Usage of Web Complaint Channel** **-Insight**: Most customer complaints were submitted through the web channel, showing that customers prefer digital communication platforms.
+**2. High Usage of Web Complaint Channel**

+**-Insight**: Most customer complaints were submitted through the web channel, showing that customers prefer digital communication platforms.

 **-Recommendation**: Improve the web support experience by optimizing response speed, simplifying complaint submission processes, and integrating chatbot or live support features for faster issue resolution.

 **-Stakeholder**: Digital Support Team, Customer Experience Team, IT Department

-**3. Managing an Account Was the Most Common Issue** **-Insight**: The most frequently reported complaint issue was related to managing customer accounts.
+**3. Managing an Account Was the Most Common Issue**

+**-Insight**: The most frequently reported complaint issue was related to managing customer accounts.

 **-Recommendation**: Investigate the root causes of account management complaints, improve user experience across banking platforms, and provide clearer customer guidance and self-service resources.

 **-Stakeholder**: Product Managers, Customer Service Team, UX/UI Team

 **4. Complaints Increased Significantly Between 2017 and 2022**